 Her fluid prose flows like her beloved river, in majestic sweeps, in roiling rapids, and in clear running pools where the surreal depth becomes within reach.
 Simply one of the best collections I’ve read in years.

 B.C.
-Rimbeaux, author and whitewater guide wrote:
+Rimbeaux, best-selling author and whitewater guide wrote:

 Lawton’s beautifully rendered and accessible stories make you want to move quickly from beginning to end, but I urge you—savor the journey.
 Breathe in the spirit of each new place.